 Patient advocates can be friends or family members, or hired professionals.
 Among hired professionals, you will find some advocates with medical backgrounds, some without; some with specific oncology experience and some with experience in other fields of medicine; also, some will work for the medical institution providing your care, and others work independently, representing only you.

-Cancer care/ chronic illness are complicated diagnoses.
-Combine these illness with a complicated and fragmented medical/healthcare system and situations can get out of hand.
+Cancer care/ chronic illness is complicated diagnoses.
+Combine this illness with a complicated and fragmented medical/healthcare system and situations can get out of hand.
 You need the ability to think clearly to ensure that you are making the right decisions for you or your loved one.
 You might find yourself unable to attend doctor’s appointments or be at the hospital just at the right time that the physician enters the room.
 These are the times when it is helpful to have an objective person to be present.

 What does a patient advocate do?

-They makes sure the patient is are treated well.
+They make sure the patient is being treated well.
 They act as a sounding board for you to discuss your healthcare issues.
 They prioritize and focus on what is important for the patient and caregiver.
 They attend doctor appointments (or whenever there is a conversation regarding your healthcare).
 They disseminate the information and put the conversation in non-medical terms.
 They pay attention to the details.
 They try to ensure that medical errors are not made and facilitate further understanding of the information communicated to the patient and caregivers to prevent confusion.